Maury M. Cohen: Career

-In the early 1930s, Cohen founded one of the major Poverty Row studios, which specialized in low-budget films, Invincible Films.
+In the early 1930s, Cohen founded Invincible Pictures, which specialized in low-budget films.
 His company teamed with Chesterfield Pictures, headed by George R. Batcheller, and they were often referred to as "C and I" or "Chesterfield and Invincible".
-The two companies co-mingled both personnel and equipment.
+The two companies shared the same personnel and equipment.

-Poverty Row production companies had budgets of around $10,000, and shot pictures in a matter of days, rather than weeks.
-They would utilize rented facilities, and would incorporate stock footage and musical numbers in order to lengthen their pictures.
-Low-budget companies like Chesterfield, Invincible, Mascot, and Tiffany were used by theater bookers for the lower half, or "B position", on a double bill.
-The combined company of Chesterfield-Invincible, was one of the longest-surviving Poverty Row companies, producing over 100 features, and giving a start to directors Richard Thorpe and Charles Lamont.
+Low-budget production companies had budgets of around $10,000, and shot pictures in a matter of days, rather than weeks.
+They would use rented facilities, and would incorporate stock footage and musical numbers in order to lengthen their pictures.
+The combined company of Chesterfield-Invincible produced more than 100 features, and launched the careers of directors Richard Thorpe and Charles Lamont.

 By 1933, C and I had a production and distribution deal with Universal Pictures which allowed them to use the resources of the major studio, including the studio's sets, film and recording equipment.
 The latter was especially important, enabling C and I to exceed the audible quality of the other independent studios.
 In 1936, Cohen led a contingent which negotiated a deal with Allied Pictures Corporation, whereby Allied would provide Chesterfield and Invincible with financial support allowing them to create a higher caliber of picture than then had been producing during the early 1930s.
 Also in 1933, Cohen was at the forefront of a movement by independent producers to change the NRA code, in order to assure the validity of theaters being able to show a second feature on a program.
-Second features, or "B"-films, were the staple of independent film companies.
+Cohen and Batcheller ended their deal with Universal in 1934, and entered into an agreement with Pathe, to utilize their facilities and equipment.

+The double feature, which came into vogue during the Great Depression, gave thrifty moviegoers two full-length films for the price of one.
+The major studios resisted this policy, not wishing to let their product be sold for less than the usual price.
+Smaller companies like Chesterfield and Invincible catered to the "bargain night" exhibitors with lower-priced pictures, and the majors began losing business to the minors.
+Only then did the major studios make budget films specifically for double-feature programs; the studios established their own "B" units, and the double feature became the standard program everywhere.